Planning a beach trip with your dog this summer? Let’s discuss a few things you need to know before you go.

 How do I know which beaches allow dogs?

-- MyPAWfectPlace – Our sister site and mobile app is dedicated to visiting UK dog-friendly places.
+- MyPAWfectPlace – Our sister site and mobile app is dedicated to finding UK dog-friendly places.

 Quick Tips for a Great Beach Day with Your Dog